 Since retiring I was persuaded to offer my service to the committee and wish to help the silent majority of members who keep our club ticking over.

 I have a history in haulage, my grandfather started tipper haulage with a couple of Ex Army Bedfords and the company grew to be one of the largest tipper operators in the Harrogate area.
-Now semi-retired I have restored a 1950 K type Bedford and I am active in the preservation and showing of Historic commercials being on the committee of the Bedford Enthusiasts Club as well as a HCVS Trustee and Webmaster for the society.
+Now semi-retired I have restored a 1950 K type Bedford and a Bedford TK.
+I am active in the preservation and showing of Historic commercials being on the committee of the Bedford Enthusiasts Club as well as a HCVS Trustee and Webmaster for the society.